Table of Contents

 Note: The release notes typically contain some Jekyll macros for linking to the rule pages.
 These macros won’t work in a plain markdown version.
 Therefore, you need to render the release notes first:

-# install bundles needed for rendering release notes
+# install bundles needed for rendering release notes and execute rendering

 bundle config set --local path vendor/bundle